MynockSpit/no-boilerplate-redux/readme.md

     export default connect(mapStateToProps)(MyComponent)
     ```

-3. Import `setStore` and use it in your components (or in a services file).
+3. Import your `store` and use it in your components (or in a services file).

     ```jsx
-    // MyComponent.jsx
+    // MyComponent.jsx or MyService.js or AnywhereElse.really

     import { store } from './index.js' // this is the store you created

-    // use .select to select your storePart (and an optional path) and .set to store.select('count')
+    // .select to select what part of the store you're modifying (and an optional path)
+    // .set takes a value or a function to set the selected storeBranch

+    store
+      .select('count')
       .set(count => ++count)

-    // use .select to select your storePart (and an optional path) and .set to store.select('users', `${devId}.title`).set('Web Developer')
+    store
+      .select('users', '["Nathaniel Hutchins"].title')
+      .set('Web Developer')
     ```

 ## Documentation
- globalStore is the function that lets us act on the store easily
- there are two main functions, .set and .do

 ---